-- 10. Overtaking should last no longer than one minute.
-The rider who has been overtaken must drop back to a distance of at least 50 metres before he/she may also begin to overtake. - 11.
+- 9. Overtaking should last no longer than one minute.
+The rider who has been overtaken must drop back to a distance of at least 50 metres before he/she may also begin to overtake. - 10.
+In teams of 4 and 6, half of the participants ride together. - 11.
 Riders may not hold on to vehicles or people for balance when waiting at traffic lights or stop signs.
 They may, however, hold onto a permanently fixed object, such as a post. - 12.
 Riders must stop for checks or medical assistance when instructed to do so by an official.
 Noncompliance will result in the team receiving a time penalty.
-Ignoring such instructions from CHALLENGE officials may also result in disqualification. - 13.
+Ignoring such instructions from officials may result in disqualification. - 13.
 Littering by race participants is forbidden and subject to a time penalty. - 14.
 Urinating outdoors is generally discouraged, and prohibited when in close proximity to the road and visible to other road users.
 Noncompliance can lead to a time penalty.